gianlucaborello/rssify/README.md

 Posts reaching 50 comments | [![bogleheads50](http://feeds.feedburner.com/~fc/bogleheads50?bg=99ccff&amp;fg=444444&amp;anim=0)](http://feeds.feedburner.com/bogleheads50)
 Posts reaching 100 comments | [![bogleheads100](http://feeds.feedburner.com/~fc/bogleheads100?bg=99ccff&amp;fg=444444&amp;anim=0)](http://feeds.feedburner.com/bogleheads100)

-It served as a demo project on using Java on GAE, since I've never done it before.
+It's my first Java on GAE project.
 Data is saved by a background worker into the NoSQL Google database, and read from there.

-I pulled this off in a very short time so there are tons of bugs, but it works well enough for my use case.
+I've done this in a very short amount of time so there are tons of bugs, but it works well enough for my use case.